-Critical occupancy Definition The downstream main carriageway occupancy at which the maximum downstream traffic flow rate is achieved.
-Downstream That part of the carriageway(s) where the traffic is flowing away fro the section in question. ntegrated traffic nanagement An interface between the ramp metering system and one or more third party systems which provides additional system functionality and control.
+Term Definition Critical occupancy The downstream main carriageway occupancy at which the maximum downstream traffic flow rate is achieved.
+Downstream That part of the carriageway(s) where the traffic is flowing away from the section in question.
+Integrated traffic management An interface between the ramp metering system and one or more third party systems which provides additional system functionality and control.
 Local scheme Improvement project undertaken in the vicinity of a ramp metering site with potential to affect traffic characteristics.
 Main carriageway The section of road network which vehicles will join or leave via junction merges and diverges.
-The alignment and topology of a ramp metering site.
-Physical characteristics NOTE: This includes the number of traffic lanes and gradients on s roads and the main carriageway, the location of infrastructure etc. Queue detector Traffic detector (multiple) used to indicate the length of a queue.
+Physical characteristics The alignment and topology of a ramp metering site.
+NOTE: This includes the number of traffic lanes and gradients on slip roads and the main carriageway, the location of infrastructure, etc. Queue detector Traffic detector (multiple) used to indicate the length of a queue.
 The queue detectors are located between the presence detector and queue override detector.
-Ramp metering A traffic management technique which manages the number of vehicles joining a main carriageway in peak hour periods in respon to current traffic conditions.
+Ramp metering A traffic management technique which manages the number of vehicles joining a main carriageway in peak hour periods in response to current traffic conditions.
 Ramp metering site The slip road, main carriageway and equipment necessary to operate a ramp metering system.
 Stop line The solid white line which is located adjacent to the ramp metering signals and crosses the entry slip road.
-Fraffic characteristics The speeds, flows, occupancy, congestion seed points and general behaviours of traffic in the vicinity of a ramp metering site.
-Jpstream That part of the carriageway(s) where traffic is flowing towards the section in question.
+Traffic characteristics The speeds, flows, occupancy, congestion seed points and general behaviours of traffic in the vicinity of a ramp metering site.
+Upstream That part of the carriageway(s) where traffic is flowing towards the section in question.